NEU-DSG/tapas-xq/API.md

-This documentation was generated from its <a href="https://github.com/NEU-DSG/tapas-xq/blob/migrate/to-basex-10/modules/tapas-api.xql">source code</a> on April 24th, 2024, 11:38 a.m.
+This documentation was generated from its <a href="https://github.com/NEU-DSG/tapas-xq/blob/migrate/to-basex-10/modules/tapas-api.xql">source code</a> on May 3rd, 2024, 3:54 p.m.
 GMT-04:00.

 # API documentation